eliasisamess/portfolio/README.md

 https://www.linkedin.com/in/elias-puukari-a633aa80/

 ## ICT skills
-Basics in Java, Python, React and SQL.
-Pretty good with JavaScript/ES6+, Node.js, UX, web design and Photoshop.
-Professional in audio-, video- and music production.
+Fundamentals in Java, Python, React, SQL, Shell, Git, Figma.
+Adequate in JavaScript/ES6+, Node.js, UX, HTML, CSS, Photoshop and Adobe Creative Cloud.
+Fluent with Office 365 and macOS counterparts.
+Professional skills in audio-, video- and music production.
+I have also used SAP and several accounting software, along with palkka.fi as an employer for 10 concurrent subordinates.